tjntomas/Send-blueotooth-remote-event-to-Home-Assistant/README.md

 ### 5 Run the container
 Now run the container with `./run.sh`

-### 6 View the event in Home Asssistant
+### 6 View the events in Home Asssistant
-Open developers tools in HA and go to events.
+Open developer tools in HA and go to events.
 In the "event to subscribe to" field, enter the `event_name`from your edited `config.yaml` file, default is `mi_bt_remote`, and press the "Start listening" button.
-You should now see the incoming events when a remote button is pressed.
+You should now see the incoming events when a remote button is pressed, held or released, indicated as `down`, `up` and `hold` respectively in the event payload.